-Feds press nursing home COVID boosters as staff cases spike
+Nursing home workers are urged to get boosters as cases soar

 The omicron variant “is lightning fast, and we cannot afford another COVID-19 surge in nursing homes,” Health and Human Services Secretary Xavier Becerra said in a livestreamed appeal to the industry.
 “You know that.
 I know that.
 Higher numbers of COVID cases would likely once again have a devastating impact on our loved ones.”

-Nursing homes are a testing ground for President Joe Biden’s assertion that the U.S. is much better prepared to handle a surging virus than it was last winter.
+Nursing homes are a testing ground for President Joe Biden’s assertion that the United States is much better prepared to handle a surging virus than it was last winter.
 Although residents are a tiny proportion of the population, they represent a disproportionate share of Americans who have died in the coronavirus pandemic.
 Earlier this year the advent of vaccines brought the virus under control in nursing homes and allowed them to reopen to visitors.
-But that return to normalcy could be in jeopardy as the omicron variant pushes COVID-19 cases to new highs.
+But that return to normalcy could be in jeopardy as omicron pushes COVID-19 cases to new highs.

-Cases among nursing home staffers jumped to 10,353 the week ending Dec.
+Cases among nursing home staffers jumped to 10,353 for the week ending Dec.
 27, a rise of nearly 80% from the previous week, according to data from the Centers for Disease Control and Prevention.
 Staff deaths increased to 58, tripling from the previous week.
 Among residents, who are more heavily vaccinated, cases went up slightly and the data showed no increase in deaths.

 With medical experts advising that a booster shot is critical to defend against omicron, Becerra said only 57% of nursing home residents and 25% of staff and have gotten boosters.
 That’s clearly behind a booster rate of nearly 66% among people age 65 or older and about 45% for the adult population, according to statistics from the White House.